wrzdylan/HousingPrice/README.md

 La sélection des features permet d'améliorer la précision du model, réduit l'overfitting, plus facile et rapide pour le model

+Here increasing the size of the dataset to avoid overfitting refers to increasing the number of observations (or rows) and not the number of features (or columns).
+Adding columns may lead to increase in the complexity of problem and therefore may result in more poor performance.

 #### Filter methods
 Utilise des stats et regarde l'importance de chaque features par rapport à la target